piotr-sobczyk/daily-work/README.markdown

 DialyWork
 ==============

-This Tomighty fork is intended to help you perform tasks daily for fixed amount of time.
+DialyWork is a Tomighty fork.
+It helps you perform tasks that you want to accomplish for fixed amount of time every day.

-You can adapt Pomodoro technique if you wish, but it's not mandatory.
-UI has other priorities than Pomodoro.
+This approach is independent to Pomodoro Technique.
+You can adapt Pomodoro if you wish but it's not mandatory.

-Pause and resume at will, take breaks of arbitrary length.
+Unlike in Pomodoro, you can pause and resume at will and take breaks of arbitrary length.

 Building
 --------